bob-anderson-ok/Jocular/src/jocularmain/Help/marker.help.md

     exactly between readings.
 That is, marker position values are always of the form: xxx.5

-#### Standard workflow ---

-It is expected that you will place the desired markers from left to right.
-To help with this process, as each marker is placed, the next one to the right will be automatically selected.
-To terminate the process, click the **None** radio button (if necessary).

-The usual procedure is to click (select) the radio button that corresponds to the first marker to be placed, then left-clicking in the plot area at the desired position for the currently selected *marker* and continuing in this manner from left to right.

 #### Adjusting a marker a marker position ---

 Click the radio button that corresponds to the marker that is to be adjusted, then left-click at the desired new position.

 #### Deleting a marker ---

-Click the radio button that corresponds to the marker that is to be removed completely, then click the **Erase Marker** button, then click the **None** radio button.
+Click the radio button that corresponds to the marker that is to be removed completely, then click the **Erase Marker** button.

 #### Temporarily hiding marker ---